gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 ## Supporting Both Stereoscopic and non-VR Display Rendering

 As you can see, Apple Vision requires us to **always** think in terms of two eyes and two render targets.
 Our rendering code, matrices and shaders were built around this concept.
-So the question is, can we write a renderer that supports "traditional" non-VR and stereoscoping rendering simultaneously?
-Of course we can!
+So we have to write a renderer that supports "traditional" non-VR and stereoscoping rendering simultaneously.
 Doing so however requires some careful planning and inevitably some preprocessor directives in your codebase.

 ### Two Rendering Paths. `LayerRenderer.Frame.Drawable` vs `MTKView`